Service Management and Design (Online Learning) MSc, PgDip, PgCert

 - your application is still being considered and will be carried forward for consideration in the next selection deadline and we’ll be in touch once a decision is made.

-If you are applying for funding or will require a visa then we strongly recommend you apply as early as possible.
+If you are also applying for funding we strongly recommend you apply to the programme as early as possible.

 Deadlines for applicants applying for study in 2022-23 are: